marioadalfiquezadamarcelino-cloud/App-yugioh/yu-gi-oh-app/README.md

 ## Project Description

-This project was developed as a prototype using **React JS, JavaScript, HTML, and CSS**.
-The application allows you to:
+Yu-Gi-Oh Card Collection App is a web application developed with React that allows users to explore, search, and manage cards from the Yu-Gi-Oh universe.

+The application provides an interactive experience where users can:

-- Display cards from a JSON file
+- View cards from a JSON file and Firebase
-- View detailed information using a modal window
+- Search and filter cards by name and type
-- Build a deck with a maximum of 3 copies per card
+- Build their own custom deck
-- Navigate between multiple pages, sharing the header and footer

-The main objective is to apply best practices for reusable components, clean code, and user experience (UX/UI).
+- Manage cards using CRUD operations (Create, Read, Update, Delete)
+- Read news through a custom RSS system
+- Save favorite news articles

 ---